baaaaadr/dstruct-showcase/README.md

 # Data Structures in C

 This repo is a little playground of C data structures.<br>
-Each folder is a self-contained project
+PS Each folder is a self-contained project

 ## 📂 `C-Linked-List` — Sparse Matrix